 New SATRA RSL available

-Issue 18 contains changes relevant to footwear producers.
+Issue 20 contains essential information for footwear producers.

-The SATRA Footwear Restricted Substances List (RSL) is published twice each year, and the latest edition of this important document – issue 18 – is now available to SATRA members.
-This revised publication includes information about the restricted substances that are applicable to materials typically used in footwear.
-The key change it contains concerns the reduction in extractable chromium VI in the European Toy Safety Directive (TSD).
+The SATRA Footwear Restricted Substances List (RSL) is published twice each year, and the latest edition of this important document – issue 20 – is now available to SATRA members.
+This publication contains information about the restricted substances that are applicable to materials typically used in footwear.
+The key change for issue 20 is the inclusion of relevant substances from the revised Persistent Organic Pollutants (POP) Regulation (EU) 2019/1021.

-The most recent list of restricted substances in REACH Annex XVII was published on 30th July 2019 and contains 70 entries.
-These have been considered when collating information for our restricted substances lists along with legislation in the USA, South Korea and national legislation within European countries.
+The SATRA Footwear RSL summarises the restricted substances in REACH Regulation (EC) No.1907/2006 Annex XVII relevant to footwear materials.
+The most recent REACH Annex XVII list was published on 10th August 2020 and contains 74 entries.
+These have been considered when collating information for our restricted substances lists, along with legislation in the USA and national legislation within European countries.

 How can we help?

-We also offer consultancy services and training in an understanding of restricted substances and the REACH legislation at seminars held in the UK and our China office in Dongguan.
+We also offer consultancy services and training to aid understanding of restricted substances and the REACH legislation.
+Free webinars (including recordings of past events) can be accessed at www.satra.com/resources and a downloadable version of the RSL is available from the members-only area of the SATRA website (www.satra.com/members).
 Please email firstname.lastname@example.org for further information.